vvkgopalan/yugabyte-prisma2-examples/README.md

 ```
 If you specified a host and port during cluster creation, you can replace `localhost:5433` with that by fetching it from running `~/code/yugabyte-db/bin/yb-ctl status`.

 The parameters for this connection string when using the Free Cloud Tier can be found by navigating to the connection info as you did previously and replacing `user, password, host, and port` accordingly.
 Replace `db` with `northwind` and leave schema empty (default to the public schema).
+Add this line and save the file.

 ### 4. Install npm dependencies.